Buying a Small Travel Trailer

 So you've decided what you want, at least more or less.
 Your next decision is whether to purchase new or find a used one.
 While a new one will give you that brand new smell, it's not like buying a car.
-A small travel trailer does not have the hundreds of hidden mechanical parts that can be worn out and ready to fail.
-Of course there could always be surprises with anything used, but when buying a used trailer, the most significant aspects will most likely be things you can see.
+A small travel trailer does not have hundreds of hidden mechanical parts that can be worn out and ready to fail.
+Of course, there could always be surprises with anything used, but when buying a used trailer, the most significant aspects will most likely be things you can see.

-There are usually a lot of great used trailers for sale in most areas.
+There are usually a lot of great, used trailers for sale in most areas.
 People often get rid of relatively new ones either because they love the lifestyle so much that they've decided to upgrade, or they've found that camping is not for them.
-Depending upon what you are looking for though, it could take some time to find exactly what you want.
+Depending on what you are looking for though, it could take some time to find exactly what you want.
 We wanted a 17' Casita with a specific floorplan.
 We got lucky at the time, but it's very rare that I come across others that are available within a reasonable distance from us.